Ship Street Little

 Ship Street Little is a street on the south side of Dublin, Ireland which stretches from the junction of Werburgh Street and Bride Street in the west to the corner with Ship Street Great and Cole's Alley in the east and is bookended by the Ship Street Gate of Dublin Castle in the east.

 The street is bounded to its north side by the city walls of Dublin which was first constructed c1250 as part of the early defences of Anglo-Norman Dublin.

-Running parallel and perpendicular to the street to the south is Chancery Lane.
+Running parallel and perpendicular to the street to the south and also containing a dog-leg corner is Chancery Lane.